civilisation

 The main sources from which we derive knowledge about Dharma include:

-- Smritis and law texts: Classical texts such as Manusmriti and Yajnavalkya Smriti that codify social and legal principles.
+- Smritis and Law texts: Classical texts such as Manusmriti and Yajnavalkya Smriti that codify social and legal principles.

 - Custom and practice: Moral and cultural traditions that evolve within communities.